How to Write a Business Email

 How to schedule an email in Gmail?

-Are you working late, but want your email to arrive in your client’s inbox first thing tomorrow morning?
+Are you working late but want your email to arrive in your client’s inbox first thing tomorrow morning?

-We used to suggest using Boomerang to schedule emails but now you can do it right within Gmail.
-If you click the little arrow to the right of the send button you can specify when the email will send.
+We used to suggest using Boomerang to schedule emails, but now you can do it right within Gmail.
+If you click the little arrow to the right of the send button, you can specify when the email will be sent.

 schedule-send-in-gmail